 Our Volunteer Tutors

-To become a tutor with Read Santa Clara, you must:
+To become a Read Santa Clara tutor, you must:

 - be 18 years or older

-- commit to tutor at least two hours per week for a minimum of 6 months
+- commit to tutor at least 2 hours a week for a minimum period of six months

-- be able to tutor in Santa Clara
+- be able to tutor in the City of Santa Clara

 Those learners in the adult literacy program who have a child (or a grandchild) below the age of five can join the Families for Literacy Program (FFL).
 Learners and their families participate in monthly family nights which include dinner, story times, songs, crafts and gift books for the families to take home.